Skip to main content

 Beth Bennett

-Assistant Professor, Medill School of Journalism
+Professor and Associate Dean, Medill School of Journalism

 In 2009 Bennett produced her first documentary Under the Ice, which showed at the Chicago United and St. Louis International Film Festivals.
 It aired on WTTW (PBS) and Wisconsin Public Television licensed it.
 In 2011 Bennett produced Kindred, which also aired on WTTW and won a Midwest Emmy.
 Her 2012 short film Spinscreened at the Toronto Film Festival and made it to the semi-finals for the International Documentary Race.